linanwx/aosr/README.md

 ## Card

 A CARD begins with `#Q` and ends with an empty line.
-Cauton: #Q is case sensitive.
+Caution: #Q is case sensitive.

 ```
 #Q